Become a better medic. Join Today!

 Short spine boards are often used as support on plush surfaces like beds or stretcher mattresses, placed between the plush surface and the patient by a log roll or similar move, to facilitate effective CPR.
 The patient's torso can be immobilized to the short spine board by several straps that anchor to the device.

 The Kendrick Extrication Device (K.E.D.) is a device that is used in vehicle extrication to remove victims of traffic collisions from motor vehicles.
 In some instances, neither a short spine board nor a long spine board is practical or able to be utilized when a patient needs spinal immobilization.
+Typically used with a cervical collar, it is a semi-rigid brace that secures the head, neck, and torso in an anatomically neutral posture.

 This is often the situation in vehicle accidents that require extrication or any time a patient is in the seated position and has suspected spinal trauma requiring immobilization.